satwikkansal/wtfpython/README.md

   <bound method SomeClass.class_method of <class '__main__.SomeClass'>
   ```

-  A new bound method everytime `SomeClass.class_method` is accessed.
+  A new bound method every time `SomeClass.class_method` is accessed.

 -  `id(SomeClass.class_method) == id(SomeClass.class_method)` returned `True` because the second allocation of memory for `class_method` happened at the same location of first deallocation (See Deep Down, we're all the same example for more detailed explanation).